levanhieu-git/levanhieu.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently serving as a Senior Technical Advisor at the Federal Trade Commission’s [Office of Technology](https://www.ftc.gov/about-ftc/bureaus-offices/office-technology), where I leverage my expertise on privacy, automated systems, and applied machine learning to further the agency’s mission to protect consumers and promote fair competition.
+I am currently serving as a Senior Technologist at the Federal Trade Commission’s [Office of Technology](https://www.ftc.gov/about-ftc/bureaus-offices/office-technology), where I leverage my expertise on privacy, automated systems, and applied machine learning to further the agency’s mission to protect consumers and promote fair competition.

 Previously, I was a Postdoctoral Research Fellow within Roya Ensafi’s [Censored Planet Lab](https://ensa.fi/) in the Computer Science and Engineering (CSE) School at the University of Michigan, Ann Arbor.
 I collaborated on projects that examined the impact of geoblocking on citizens in sanctioned states as well as the development of machine learning and outlier detection methodologies to identify censorship events and content.